-We’ll begin by creating a base that we can easily attach wire to to anchor decorative elements.
-I cut a narrow strip off a roll of hardware cloth and wrapped that around the bottom of the collar, but you can use whatever material you might have handy that will accomplish the same purpose.
+We’ll begin by creating a base that we can easily attach wire the to anchor decorative elements.
+I cut a narrow strip from a roll of hardware cloth and wrapped that around the bottom of the collar, but you can use whatever material you might have handy that will accomplish the same purpose.

 These two pieces will hang separate at this point, like this:

-Step 4: bring the ends together.
+Bring the ends of each garland together.
 Make this bow-shape permanent by intertwining individual pieces of greenery together at the bottom.
 Fluff your greenery.
 It is okay at this point for it to appear thin in the center, but the basic outline should balance out the top of the collar.

-Step 5: take a new piece of greenery, about 12″ shorter than the first pieces and attach to the center of the bottom of the collar, overlaying the sparse portion of the lower layer.
+take a new piece of greenery, about 12″ shorter than the first pieces, and attach it to the center of the bottom of the collar, overlaying the sparse portion of the lower layer.
 Personally, I use a more expensive, higher grade of greenery for this section- because it’s so much more visible.
 Somehow I managed to miss getting a photo of this step, but you can see the 2nd layer on the photo below, under the pinecones.

 Just choose a few items.
 Whatever you choose, your horse collar wreath will balance out better if you use larger items towards the top and smaller items where the greenery thins and narrows.
 So I picked a few large, a few medium, and a few small pinecones: